As an organization we are always learning, growing, and making improvements.

 Summer 2023 | 60 | 73% | 77% | Emotion coaching |

-Reflecting on the process of program quality assessments, engaging more voices and perspectives is key for us and will allow for a well-rounded view of how we create a high-quality experience for youth.
+Engaging more voices and perspectives is key for us and will allow for a well-rounded view of how we create a high-quality experience for youth and what we can do to improve.
 Our goal is to connect and engage with staff in different roles across the organization, youth in all of our programs, and other stakeholders (e.g., teachers, partnership organizations) to provide insights into program quality.
-We are also engaging youth in creative camp-based activities to share their views on what makes a high-quality camp program.
-Sourcing different perspectives of the quality of our programs will allow us to gain a deeper understanding of what we do well and how we can improve.

 Outcomes

-We are committed to continuing to measure outcomes with campers in our summer and year-round programs.
+We are committed to continuing to measure outcomes with campers in our programs.
 The way we measure outcomes is evolving to best suit campers' needs and provide usable, impactful data.
-We learned that previous evidence-based measures of the 5Cs, although scientifically rigorous, were a burden for youth participants to complete.
-We have since changed our approach to measuring the 5Cs to remain consistent with TIMpact365, be easier for participants to complete, and still provide data that will support program improvements.
-The same measurement approach will be used for summer program and year-round outcome assessment.
 Our goal is for 95% of youth to report growth in the 5Cs during their time at camp.

 As we learned that participants’ general wellbeing increases after camp, but might not be sustained into the school year, our youth engagement efforts will focus on connecting with campers, transferring and sustaining wellbeing into home settings.
-This will impact the supports and ongoing outreach that we provide throughout the school year.
-For example, we will provide virtual workshops focused on building and maintaining community (e.g., games nights), mindfulness, journalling, and supporting yourself and peers during challenging times.
+This will impact the supports and ongoing outreach that we provide beyond our direct summer program delivery.

 Impact